-There are some interesting reports elsewhere in this issue including an update on the roads progress and information on a possible new effort by some neighbors to assist some of the needy in our Greater Tucson community.
-This is, of course, strictly voluntary and not an official activity of the Association but one we would really like to see happen.
-The hikers have been out and about enjoying not only the fantastic trails in the area but also making up the lost calories with lunches after the hikes.
-The choice of hiking locations is rotated among those who attend and they also get to choose the restaurant.
-Discovery of other parts of town and new restaurants has been great.
+effort by some neighbors to assist some of the needy in our Greater Tucson community.
+This activity of the Association but one we would reand about enjoying not only the fantastic trails in the area but also making up the lost calories with lunches after the hikes.
+The choice of hiking locations is rotated among those who attend and of other parts of town and new restaurants has